 Almost half of the cases of cold weather injuries treated in hospital emergency rooms affect the feet.
-Cold weather injuries of the feet can be broken down into two basic categories; damp/cold and dry/cold.
+Cold weather injuries of the feet can be broken down into two basic categories: damp/cold and dry/cold.
 Damp/cold is a much more common foot injury.
-Damp/cold injuries go by many names including frostnip, immersion foot, trench foot, chilblains and pernio, and may occur at temperature above 32 F. Dry/cold injuries, what we usually call frostbite, require a much colder environment to cause damage to the foot.
+Damp/cold injuries go by many names including frostnip, immersion foot, trench foot, chilblains, and pernio, and may occur at temperatures above 32 F. Dry/cold injuries, what we usually call frostbite, require a much colder environment to cause damage to the foot.

-There's a number of ways that the body looses heat.
+There are a number of ways that the body loses heat.
 Heat can be lost by conduction.
 Water is a great conductor of heat.
 Heat is also lost by windy conditions (convection) and contacting a cooler surface (radiation) such as standing on snow or a cold concrete floor.